munificent/craftinginterpreters/book/strings.md

     can't represent "jalapeño", "naïve", "Gruyère", or "Mötley Crüe".

     Next came [Unicode][].
-Initially, it supported 16,384 different characters ("code points"), which fit nicely in 16 bits with a couple of bits to spare.
+Initially, it supported 16,384 different characters *(code points)*, which fit nicely in 16 bits with a couple of bits to spare.
     Later that grew and grew and now there are well over 100,000 different code points.